Have you had an idea shower today? Or perhaps you’ve tried to solutionise by taking a helicopter view of the situation?

 In some cases, you may deem it appropriate to use terms that are well-known in tech circles and have begun to make a mark on the general public.
 But you should still include some context or, in the case of acronyms, write out the words in full the first time you use them, for example:

-When you’re preparing a press release, writing an opinion piece or offering comment on a news story, you should of course consider the journalist(s) you’re approaching, but you should also bear their audience in mind as well.
+When you’re preparing a press release, writing an opinion piece or offering comment on a news story, you should consider the journalist(s) you’re approaching, but you should also bear their audience in mind as well.

 If a reporter is having a tough time understanding you, then there’s little chance they will be able to explain why you’re important to their own readers.
 And that often means your work will end up in the trash folder, and future releases and comment may not be given consideration.